 So much so that I am now in a place where I can use my experience of baby loss to help other bereaved parents, families, and their friends.
 5 years ago, I become a volunteer parent supporter on the Red Nose national 24/7 support line (1300 308 307) as well as a co-facilitator for face to face and online support group meetings.

 I feel that if I can offer my emotional and empathetic support to anyone who reaches out and can help them in some small way then my heart is content.
-This is my way to honour my babies, keep their spirit alive within me and make a difference in the lives of others who find themselves walking a similar road.
+This is my way to honour my babies, keeping their spirit alive within me and making a difference in the lives of others who find themselves walking a similar road.

-I share my story for no other reasons except to remember and acknowledge my babies and to help break the silence and create awareness around baby loss.
+I share my story for no other reason except to remember and acknowledge my babies and to help break the silence and create awareness around baby loss.

 As much as I would give anything to be able to hold all four of my babies in my arms, I will be forever grateful for the miracle of my two beautiful healthy daughters that I have been blessed to share this life with as well as for everything that my two angels have taught me about life, love, strength, hope, resilience, and gratitude.